-We have authorized the issuance of up to 10,000,000 shares of \$0.001 par value preferred stock.
+The Company has authorized the issuance of up to 10,000,000 shares of \$0.001 par value preferred stock.
 The Board of Directors will determine the preferred stock's rights, preferences, privileges, restrictions, voting rights, dividend rights, conversion rights, redemption privileges, and liquidation preferences.